diegobit/usa-plus/README.md

 ## Install

-Copy the file inside `/Library/Keyboard Layouts/`, then log out and log in.
+Copy the file `.bundle` inside `/Library/Keyboard Layouts/`, then log out and log in.

 ## Future work